 2. Make your reduced-sugar apple jelly.

 In a separate bowl, mix 1 cup of sugar with 4 teaspoons of Pomona’s pectin powder and set aside.
-I like to use organic cane sugar but white sugar also works well.
+I like to use organic cane sugar but use what you have.

 3. Can your apple jelly.

-Remove your jars from your canner and put them onto a kitchen towel.
+Remove your hot jars from your canner and put them on a kitchen towel.

 4. Process your jars.

-After 10 minutes, turn off the heat and remove the lid.
-Let the jars rest for 5 minutes in the canner.
-Then take your jars out carefully with your jar lifter and set them on a kitchen towel to cool for 12 to 24 hours.
+After boiling for the correct amount of time, turn off the heat and remove the lid.
+Let the jars rest for 5 minutes inside the canner.
+Then take your jars out carefully with your jar lifter and set them on a kitchen towel to cool off for 12 to 24 hours.

 After the jars have cooled, take the bands off and check to be sure that the lids are sealed properly.
 Then label and store your apple jelly with the bands off.
-They can safely be stored for 18 months before the nutrition and possibly color starts to change, but as long as the lids are still sealed it’ll still be safe to eat.
+They can safely be stored for 18 months before the nutrition and possibly color starts to change, but as long as the lids are still sealed and you followed the recipe and added the acid, it’ll still be safe to eat.

 Variations to Recipe